Harold & Kumar: Maria Perez-Lee

 Maria is a tenant of Harold and Kumar's apartment played by Paula Garcés in all three films.
 In the first film, Harold has a crush on Maria but is unable to muster up the courage to talk to her.
 However, after finally getting White Castle, he finally tells her how he feels and she reciprocates his feelings and they make out in their apartment's elevator.
-Maria then tells Harold she's going to the weed capital Amsterdam for ten days and leaves.
+Maria then tells Harold she's going to Amsterdam for ten days and leaves.
 After sharing this information with Kumar, they decide at the end of the first film to go to Amsterdam and find her.

 At the end of the second film, Harold reunites with her in Amsterdam to declare his love to her for which she declares her love back to him.

 In the third film, Maria and Harold have been married for years, own a house, and have been struggling to get pregnant.
 Maria's father (Danny Trejo), visits her and Harold with the rest of her family for Christmas.
 He does not like Harold, but by the end of the film, he accepts Harold.
 Maria also happily reveals to Harold that she is pregnant and they are about to start a family.